Frequently Asked Questions

 - Is legal guardianship the same as power of attorney?

 - I have a newly issued permanent resident card.
 Can I qualify for Washington state residency?

 - Does BC participate in any “reciprocity agreements” for tuition purposes?

-- My spouse has lived in Washington for over a year, but I moved here less than a year ago.
-We own our house together and file taxes jointly.
+- I just moved to Washington to get married.
+My spouse has lived in Washington for over a year.
 Am I a considered a resident?